Suv4o/personal-blog-2023/content/2021/09/17/including-local-nodejs-modules-in-firebase-cloud-functions.md

 ## Create the same app in Firebase Cloud Functions

-Before we start working with Firebase, we need to create a Firebase project in the [Firebase console](https://console.firebase.google.com/?authuser=0).
+Before we start working with Firebase, we need to create a Firebase project in the <a href="https://console.firebase.google.com/?authuser=0" target="_blank" rel="noopener noreferrer">Firebase console</a>.
 In order to be able to use Firebase Cloud Functions, we need to upgrade to the Blaze plan (pay as you go).
 Firebase has a moderate free tier for hobby users.
-If you'ld like to check the prices for their services visit the following [link](https://firebase.google.com/pricing).
+If you'ld like to check the prices for their services visit the following <a href="https://firebase.google.com/pricing" target="_blank" rel="noopener noreferrer">link</a>.

 The next step is to install Firebase command line tools using npm.
 We can install the firebase tools with the following command `npm install -g firebase-tools`.